Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Background

 \subsection{Maximum Entropy Reinforcement Learning}

-As discussed previously, finding the optimal way to explore new actions during learning is non-trivial.
-The maximum entropy RL theory provides a principled way to address this particular challenge, and it has been a key element in many of the recent RL advancements \cite{thomas2014}\cite{schulman2017a}, \cite{haarnoja2017} \cite{haarnoja2018a} \cite{haarnoja2018b} \cite{ziebart2010}.
-Like in a standard MDP problem, the maximum entropy RL goal is to find the optimal policy $\pi^*$ that provides the highest expected sum of rewards, however, it additionally aims to maximize the entropy of each visited state \cite{ziebart2010}.
+In RL, knowing the best way to explore while exploiting is non-trivial, environment-dependent, and still an active area of research \cite{hong_etal_2018}.
+Maximum entropy RL theory provides a principled way to address this particular challenge, and has been a key element in many recent RL advancements, providing improved exploration and faster learning \cite{thomas2014,schulman2017a,haarnoja2017,haarnoja2018a,haarnoja2018b, ziebart2010}.
+Given a Markov decision process (MDP) with a set of states $S$, a set of actions $A$, a transition function $T$ and a reward function $R$, forming a tuple $<S,A,T,R>$ \cite{puterman1994}, a stochastic policy $\pi: S \rightarrow A$ is a mapping from states to probabilities of selecting each possible action, where $\pi(a|s)$ represents the probability of choosing action $a$ given state $s$.
+In maximum entropy RL, as in an MDP, the goal is to find the optimal policy $\pi^*$ that provides the highest expected sum of rewards, while additionally maximizing the entropy of each visited state, leading to the expression \cite{ziebart2010}:

-where $\alpha$ is the temperature parameter that controls the stochasticity of the optimal policy, and $\mathcal{H}(\pi)$ represents the entropy of the policy.
-The intuition behind this is to find the policy that returns the highest cumulative reward while providing the most diverse distribution of actions, this is what ultimately promotes exploration.
-Interestingly, this approach allows a state-wise balance between exploitation and exploration.
+where $\alpha$ is the temperature parameter that controls the stochasticity of the optimal policy, $\rho_{\pi}$ is the state-action marginal of the trajectory distribution induced by the policy, $r_t$ is a shorthand for the environmental reward $r(s_t,a_t)$ at time $t$, and $\mathcal{H}(\pi)$ represents the entropy of the policy, $\EX[-log(\pi(a|s))]$.
+This approach allows a state-wise balance between exploitation and exploration.
 For states with high reward, a low entropy policy is permitted while, for states with low reward, high entropy policies are preferred, leading to greater exploration.
 The discount factor $\gamma$ is omitted in the equation for simplicity since it leads to a more complex expression for the maximum entropy case \cite{thomas2014}.
 But it is required for the convergence of infinite-horizon problems, and it is included in our final algorithm.
 Maximum entropy RL has conceptual and practical advantages.
 The entropy term leads the policy to explore more widely, and it also allows near-optimal behaviors.
-For instance, the agent will bias towards two equally attractive actions (higher entropy) rather than a single action that restricts exploration.
-In practice, improved exploration and faster learning have been reported in many prior works \cite{schulman2017a} \cite{haarnoja2017}.
+For instance, the agent will prefer two equally attractive actions (higher entropy) than a single action that restricts exploration.
+In practice, improved exploration and faster learning have been reported in many prior works \cite{schulman2017a}, \cite{haarnoja2017}.